niyorn/Overweight-Netherland/README.md

 this is what we get
 ![alt text](/assets/process-image/line-chart-tooltip.gif)

 Than I will so add a buttons where we can change the dataSetType.
-The function below is the code wich determine which dataset we need to showing
+The function below is the code wich determine which dataset we need to show

 ```javascript
 //Update graph when the menu items are clicked